siwaar/rag-renault/README.md

 ## Renault Agent
-For our project, we use the ReAct type of langchain agents
+For our project, we used the ReAct type of langchain agents

 ![react](static/react.png)

 The ReAct framework enables the agent to: